 You do not have to be a registered 4-H Adult Volunteer to volunteer as an Evaluator.
 Senior 4-H Youth (ages 16 and up) are also welcome to volunteer as an Evaluator.

-3 Evaluators (not related to the presenting youth member) will be on a panel for one of the seven different categories.
+3 Evaluators (not related to the presenting youth member) will be on a panel for each category.

 A short description of the item is printed for the evaluation panel.